sparsh-b/ARIAC/docs/competition/log_files.rst

 :file:`ariac_playback.launch.py` will try to look for robot meshes and textures on the host machine the same way the robot model is fetched in the docker container, that is, in :file:`/home/ubuntu/ariac_ws/`.
 Since this path does not exist on the host, the launch file will crash.
 To solve this issue you can either create the path :file:`/home/ubuntu/ariac_ws/` on the host machine or you can create a symbolic link to the path where the robot meshes and textures are located on the host machine.

-    - Creating the path :file:`/home/ubuntu/ariac_ws/` on the host machine.
-If the robot meshes and textures are located in :file:`/home/john/my_ws/` on the host machine:
+    - Creating the folder :file:`/home/ubuntu/ariac_ws/` on the host machine.
+If ARIAC is installed in :file:`/home/john/my_ws/` on the host machine:

         .. code-block:: console